Vocations in the Catholic Church: Women

-For women, vocational discernment would consist of feeling called to marriage, the life of a religious sister or nun, a consecrated member of a secular institute, a hermit, or a consecrated virgin.
-The Catholic Church does not consider possible ordination of women to the priesthood.
-Religious sisters are similar to active religious brothers.
-Nuns, in the strict sense of the word, correspond to monks.
+For women, vocational discernment would consist of feeling called to marriage, the consecrated life as life a nun, a religious sister, a consecrated virgin a member of a secular institute or a diocesan hermit.
+The life of religious sisters is similar to that of religious brothers.
+Nuns, in the strict sense of the word, correspond to monks and live in papal enclosure.

-As with men, it has become more popular since the Second Vatican Council to consider committed single life, marriage, parenthood, and many other services as "lay" vocations, since each also requires a commitment to Christian faith and practice.

 Vocation to marriage

 Traditionally the term vocation was used in the Catholic Church only to refer to priestly or religious vocations, the vocation to live a life directly consecrated to God.
 Thomas Aquinas, e.g., only explicitly uses the term vocation to refer to vocation to grace or conversion, or to enter religious life, though it has been argued that his teaching may be logically extended to include marriage as a vocation.
 In the 20th century there has been a growing movement to extend the use of the term widely.
 The Second Vatican Council taught that all Christians, whatever their state, are called "to the fullness of the Christian life and to the perfection of charity".
 The conclusion drawn from this principle is that any way of life that can be a full expression of Christian charity, and a means for growing towards the perfection of it, can be a vocation.
 Pope John Paul II taught that "there are two specific ways of realizing the vocation of the human person, in its entirety, to love: marriage and virginity or celibacy".